 Cheese contains calcium and other vitamin traces that are important in pregnancy.
 Ensure though, that they are made from pasteurized milk and avoid soft cheese to reduce risk of listeria.
 Foods that include fat and sugar rarely offer to a healthy diet.
 It is better to restrict consumption of chocolate, cakes, ice creams, butter and biscuits to a minimum, since they can only add weight without offering much to your babies’ healthy development.

 If you get hungry between your normal every day meals, it is better to prefer snacks like low fat yoghurt, fruits, milk with cereals, salads etc. Lots of small meals, rather than 2 large in quantity meals per day, can offer important help when women suffer from nausea and hyperemesis, during the first trimester.
 Avoid fatty, spicy, strong odored and fried food can also help to reduce pregnancy related vomiting.

-Book a Skype consultation and long distance online weight management(what’s up application) with our clinical dietician based in London.
-He will take you through everything you need as far as it regards your weight management in pregnancy and not only.
+Book a Skype consultation and long distance online weight management(what’s up application) with our clinical dietician based in London or our Athens based recommended team.
+They will take you through everything you need as far as it regards your weight management in pregnancy and not only.